 Team members love developing their talents.
 One survey found that over two-thirds of employees say that the most important policy in the workplace is the training and development the organization offers.
 Yet, sometimes the personal development plan examples provided don’t cut it.
 When this happens, a person must create their own way to find more job satisfaction and avoid work burnout.

-In this article, discover more about the basics of a professional development plan, its benefits, and a step-by-step guide on creating one.
+In this article, discover more about the basics of a professional development plan (or PDP), its benefits, and a step-by-step guide on creating one.

 - Over two-thirds of employees say that the most important policy in the workplace is the training and development the organization offers.